noahbenson/Air.jl/README.md

     arguments shouldn't need to be duplicated in multiple places; rather a simple macro should make it easy for common parameters to occur in both places and be documented identically in both.
+* Problems that needs to be worked out:
+  * It's not clear to me that Julia has entirely settled on or documented the difference between the `@async` and the `@spawn` macros.
+My suspicion is that the `Actor` constructor may need an additional parameter `async=false` that can be set to true in order to force threads to be created using `@async` instead of `@spawn`.
+In clojure there's a similar distinction between the `send` and the `send-off` functions.

 ## License